Anders Behring Breivik: Psychiatric evaluation

-If the original diagnosis had been upheld by the court, it would have meant that Breivik could not be sentenced to a prison term.
-The prosecution could instead have requested that he be detained in a psychiatric hospital.
+If the original diagnosis had been upheld by the court, Breivik could not have been sentenced to a prison term; the prosecution could instead have requested that he be detained in a psychiatric hospital.
 Medical advice would then have determined whether or not the courts decided to release him at some later point.
 If considered a perpetual danger to society, Breivik could have been kept in confinement for life.
 Shortly after the second period of pre-trial psychiatric observation was begun, the prosecution said it expected Breivik would be declared legally insane.

-On 10 April 2012, the second psychiatric evaluation was published with the conclusion that Breivik was not psychotic during the attacks and he was not psychotic during their evaluation.
+On 10 April 2012, the second psychiatric evaluation was published with the conclusion that Breivik was not psychotic, either during the attacks or during evaluation.
 Instead, they diagnosed antisocial personality disorder and narcissistic personality disorder.
 Breivik expressed hope at being declared sane in a letter sent to several Norwegian newspapers shortly before his trial, in which he wrote about the prospect of being sent to a psychiatric ward: "I must admit this is the worst thing that could have happened to me as it is the ultimate humiliation.
 To send a political activist to a mental hospital is more sadistic and evil than to kill him!
 It is a fate worse than death."

 On 8 June 2012, Professor of Psychiatry Ulrik Fredrik Malt testified in court as an expert witness, saying he found it unlikely that Breivik had schizophrenia.
 According to Malt, Breivik primarily had Asperger syndrome, Tourette syndrome, narcissistic personality disorder and possibly paranoid psychosis.
 Malt cited a number of factors in support of his diagnoses, including deviant behaviour as a child, extreme specialization in Breivik's study of weapons and bomb technology, strange facial expression, a remarkable way of talking, and an obsession with numbers.
 Eirik Johannesen disagreed, concluding that Breivik was lying and was not delusional or psychotic.
-Johannesen had observed and spoken to Breivik for more than 20 hours.
+Johannesen had observed and spoken to Breivik for more than twenty hours.

 Pre-trial hearing

-In the pre-trial hearing, February 2012, Breivik read a prepared statement demanding to be released and treated as a hero for his "pre-emptive attack against traitors" accused of planning cultural genocide.
+In the pre-trial hearing, in February 2012, Breivik read a prepared statement demanding to be released and treated as a hero for his "pre-emptive attack against traitors" he accused of planning cultural genocide.
 He said, "They are committing, or planning to commit, cultural destruction, including deconstruction of the Norwegian ethnic group and deconstruction of Norwegian culture.
 This is the same as ethnic cleansing."